AirGuanZ/Atrc/doc/doc.md

 }
 ```

-As you can see, Atrc's configuration file consists of a series of nested JSON objects, and each field has its type and value.
+Atrc's configuration file consists of a series of nested JSON objects, and each field has its type and value.
 The syntax of some common field types is listed below:

 | field type | example                     | semantics                             |
 | ---------- | --------------------------- | ------------------------------------- |